My-Finance-Report/yearly_report/README.md

 big milestones before launch:

 -> Stripe
-  --> account exists but not implemented
+  --> sort of exists but needs more work
 -> Plaid
   --> done, but needs to be tested
   --> seems to be a bug on the sync frequency
 -> Email

--> worker needs to be on own server

--> update cert on the domain

--> ability to toggle visibility of a filter group

 -> would be nice to have some tests around user creation

 -> nav bar is weird on tablet

--> there is a bug in how we write the settings to the db on user table -- inconsistent
+-> there is a bug in how we write the settings to the db on user table -- possibly want new users to be power users?

 -> add a last active at time on the user model